Ben-Ortiz/cs419_group_project/README.md

 # cs419 computer security group project
-The messenger branch where the implementation of the sockets in python will be found!
+The messenger branch where the implementation of the sockets in python will be found.